Blacks Outdoor Retail

 Blacks Outdoor Retail Ltd. is a British retailer, headquartered in Bury, Greater Manchester the United Kingdom which owns the British outdoor retailers Blacks, Millets and Ultimate Outdoors.
 Blacks is the largest outdoor retailer in the UK with stores nationwide.
+As of September 2025 only 22 Blacks Outdoors and 44 Millets stores remain open with most having converted to Go Outdoors.

 The company entered administration in 2012 and is now owned by JD Sports Fashion plc.
 JD made a cash offer of £20 million for the majority of the retailer's 300 UK stores and said it will retain the majority of Blacks' 3,500 staff.
 Since the acquisition by JD Sports, Blacks head offices have been relocated to JD's head offices in Bury.